 This web application development cost article will help guide you in the right direction for a ballpark estimate.
 More importantly, it tells you how to approach estimation in general for software development and lifecycle maintenance.

 Trying to figure it out on your own is time consuming and relatively imperfect if you don’t have the in-house skills and experience.
 We can help in a couple ways:

 - If you just want to chat — we’re always here and look forward to getting to know you and what you’re working on.
-We can probably give you a SWAG (scientific wild ass guess) in just a few minutes, but more likely we are going to recommend some kind of discovery to start nailing things down to plan the application.
+We can probably give you a SWAG (scientific wild ass guess) in just a few minutes, but more likely we’ll recommend some kind of discovery to start nailing things down to plan the web application development.

 - If you need something with a bit more fidelity for an internal budget request or pitch to management we can help with a “QuickStart Web Application Budget Workshop”.
 For a very high value engagement that won’t cost you much, we’ll put 3-4 of our top brains in a room and create a budget range and document the broad requirements for your application.

 Ultimately, the investment in a well-designed and well-maintained web application can pay off in increased customer engagement and business growth.
 Working with an experienced development team to create a detailed project plan and budget will provide the most benefit.

 Atlantic BT’s years of experience and expertise in web application development, combined with our ability to handle everything from design to hosting and management, make us the ideal choice for businesses seeking a comprehensive solution to their web application development needs.